Docker

 - JSON formatting: The list is parsed as a JSON array.
 You must enclose words with double quotes (

-). - The host directory is declared at container run-time: The host directory (the mountpoint) is, by its nature, host-dependent.
+") rather than single quotes ('). - The host directory is declared at container run-time: The host directory (the mountpoint) is, by its nature, host-dependent.
 This is to preserve image portability, since a given host directory can’t be guaranteed to be available on all hosts.
 For this reason, you can’t mount a host directory from within the Dockerfile.
 The

-parameter.
+VOLUMEinstruction does not support specifying ahost-dirparameter.
 You must specify the mountpoint when you create or run the container.

 - Volumes on Windows-based containers: When using Windows-based containers, the destination of a volume inside the container must be one of: